Aix-les-Bains is located in the department of Savoie, in the southeastern French region of Auvergne-Rhône-Alpes.

-At the other end of the square, this funerary monument estimated to be from the 2nd century is the oldest monument in the city.
-9m high, it consists of an arcade surmounted by a cornice and a frieze.
+At the other end of the square, the funerary monument estimated to be from the 2nd Century is the city’s oldest monument.
+Nine meters high, it consists of an arcade surmounted by a cornice and a frieze.
 But nobody knows for sure its exact function.

 Some say it symbolizes the passage to the afterlife.

-We leave the square and take Davat street to admire the church built in a Roman-Byzantine style.
-The city moved it here during the embellishment work of the city in the 19th century.
+We left the square and took Davat street to admire the church built in a Roman-Byzantine style.
+The city moved it here during the embellishment work of the city in the 19th Century.

-We walk along the church up “Boulevard des Côtes” to reach the Faure Museum..
+We walked along the church up “Boulevard des Côtes” to reach the Faure Museum..

 The notoriety of Aix-les-Bains in the French landscape is linked to the poet.
 To know more: Aix-les-Bains, Bourget lake, and Lamartine.

-We go down to the main street, “Avenue de Genève“, towards the war memorial.
-We take one of the city’s pedestrian alleyway and its many stairs.
+We went down to the main street, “Avenue de Genève,” towards the war memorial.
+We took one of the city’s pedestrian alleyways and its many stairs.
 They were built when palaces and holiday homes flourished on the hillsides.

 The war memorial